dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/SparkAdapter.md

 First, since we run this code frequently, we'll remove any  pre-existing version of our table from our database:
 <div class="preWrapperWide" markdown="1"><pre>
     // Specify a table name
-var Splice MachineTableName = "spark_Splice Machine_tbl"
+var spliceMachineTableName = "spark_Splice Machine_tbl"
 if (SpliceContext.tableExists(Splice MachineTableName)) {
     SpliceContext.dropTable(Splice MachineTableName) }
 }</pre>